codesinger/shu/doc/shu-manual.md

 multiple files put all of the fully qualified file names in the completion buffer and give the user the opportunity to select the desired file.
 Then visit that file.

+#### shu-cpp-choose-other-file ####
+shu-cpp-choose-other-file *newfile*
+[Function]

+Try to visit a file first within a project and, it not successful, in the current directory.
+If no project is in use or if the file does not belong to the project, try to find the file in the current directory.
+If a file was found and visited, return true.

+#### shu-cpp-choose-project-file ####
+shu-cpp-choose-project-file *newfile*
+[Function]

+Try to visit a file within a project.
+If a project is in use, try to visit the given file in the list of files that belong to the project.
+This goes through the standard project selection process, including prompting the user to choose the desired file if more than one file with the same name exists.
+If a file was found and visited, return true.